hyorman/ragnarok/README.md

 "Using the RAG query tool, search the 'React Documentation' topic for information about hooks"
 ```

-Copilot will use the `copilot_rag_query` tool to find relevant content with full heading context (e.g., "React Hooks → useState → Basic Usage") and provide accurate, contextual answers.
+Copilot will use the `ragQuery` tool to find relevant content with full heading context (e.g., "React Hooks → useState → Basic Usage") and provide accurate, contextual answers.

 ## Configuration